anandkanishkZ/furhimalaya-fullstack/README.md

 ## 📞 Support

 For support and questions:
-- **Email**: support@forevershine.com.np
+- **Email**: support@furhimalaya.com
 - **Documentation**: Check individual README files in frontend/ and backend/
 - **Issues**: Create GitHub issues for bug reports

 ## 📄 License

-This project is proprietary and confidential to Forever Shine Engineering.
+This project is proprietary and confidential to Fur Himalaya.